pvd1313/gamma-beast-vg/README.md

 - Added MCM option to block VG when viewing through binocular.

 ### Fixes:

-- Removed ability to toggle VG brightness when VG is blocked, to prevent shader from turning on.
-- Fixed turning on VG while on ADS / binocular will turn on VG shader without following MCM defined logic.
+- Fixed VG shader not following MCM logic:
+  - If player tried to adjust brightness during ADS / PDA.
+Player can no longer adjust brightness when VG blocked.
+  - If VG is turned on during ADS / PDA.
+- Fixed changes in MCM settings are not applied to turned-on VG.

 ### Other:
 - Major script refactoring.
-- Removed support for 2D scopes.
 - MCM structure changes.
 - MCM FDDA NVG animation option moved to BVG MCM.
 FDDA option still there, but does nothing.